pi-hole/docs/docs/guides/caddy-configuration.md

 ## Setting up your Caddyfile

-Now we need to set up a "virtual host" in our Caddyfile (default `/etc/caddy/Caddyfile`).
-There are many more options you can add, but at a bare minimum, you need to make a "default" host by binding `0.0.0.0:80`  which will accept requests for any host.
+Now set up a "virtual host" in your Caddyfile (default `/etc/caddy/Caddyfile`).
+There are many options you can add, but at a minimum, you need to make a "default" host by binding `0.0.0.0:80`.
+This will accept requests for any interface.

 ```
 blackhole:80, pi.hole:80, 0.0.0.0:80 {